ifreddyrondon/bastion/README.md

 Name | Description
 ---- | -----------
 Listing | Parses the url from a request and stores a [listing.Listing](https://github.com/ifreddyrondon/bastion/blob/master/middleware/listing/listing.go#L11) on the context, it can be accessed through middleware.GetListing.
+WrapResponseWriter | provides an easy way to capture http related metrics from your application's http.Handlers or event hijack the response.

 Checkout for references, examples, options and docu in [middleware](https://github.com/ifreddyrondon/bastion/blob/master/middleware) or [chi](https://github.com/go-chi/chi/tree/master#middlewares) for more middlewares.